Governikus/AusweisApp/docs/sdk/intro.rst

 a connection to the application and the communication between your application and AusweisApp2.

-The section "Connection" will show you what you need to do to set up a connection to AusweisApp2.
+The section :ref:`connection` will show you what you need to do to set up a connection to AusweisApp2.
 Once you have established a connection you can send and receive JSON documents in a bi-directional manner.
 There are different commands and messages.
-These are listed and described in the section "Protocol".
+These are listed and described in the section :ref:`protocol`.
 The protocol is split up in :doc:`commands` and :doc:`messages`.
 Commands will be sent by your application to control AusweisApp2.
 Messages contain additional information to your command